Good Books About the Water Cycle for Kids

 Now let’s dive into the best children’s books about the water cycle.

-Water Cycle Books for Kids
+Water Cycle for Kids Books

 Drop by Emily Kate Moon

 Drop hangs out a lot in oceans.
-Sometimes she bounces in the air with her friends making clouds, then becomes rain.
+Sometimes she bounces in the air with her friends, making clouds, then it becomes rain.
 Drop loves her adventurous life — she’s been hail, snow, and glaciers, too and she never knows where she’ll fall.
 She could fall into a river and flow into a lake or fall into a forest where she gets pulled up by a plant’s roots and pushed out through a leaf.
 Narrated with pizazz and personality, read all the water cycle by following along with Drop’s exciting life.

 The Rhythm of the Rain by Grahame Baker-Smith